corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state-2.md

 `JsonRepresentable` ensures the object can be serialized to JSON and called over RPC.
 Implement this interface in `BoardingTicket` so that it can be used with the Corda RPC Client.

 {{< note >}}
 There are several ways to return your parameters in a JSON string.
-The tutorial shows you one method, but you are not restricted to using this specific method in Corda.
+This tutorial shows you one method, but you are not restricted to using this specific method in Corda.
 {{< /note >}}

-1. Create a data transfer object that encapsulates the data of your `BoardingTicket` state - `BoardingTicketDto`.
+1. Create a data transfer object that encapsulates the data of your `BoardingTicket` state—`BoardingTicketDto`.
 Include the same variables as the `BoardingTicket` class (`description`, `marsExpress`, `owner`, and `daysUntilLaunch`) and mark all variable types as `String`.
 2. Create a function that instantiates the `BoardingTicketDto`.
 3. Create an override function that converts the `BoardingTicketDto` variables to JSON using the `toJson` method.